Resultyst/Infosys_Real_Time_Sales_Intelligence/README.md

 ## Features

-- **Real-Time Sentiment Analysis**: Detects the sentiment of the conversation (Very Positive, Positive, Neutral, Negative, Very Negative)
+- **Sentiment Analysis**: Understand user sentiment (e.g., Positive, Negative, Neutral).
-- **Emotion Detection**: Identifies the emotional state of the buyer (Excitement, Frustration, etc.)
+- **Emotion Detection**: Identify user emotions such as Excitement, Frustration, or Confusion.
-- **Buyer Engagement Analysis**: Assesses the level of buyer engagement (Low, Moderate, High)
-- **Purchase Intent Analysis**: Classifies the buyer's purchase intent (Immediate, Exploratory, etc.)
+- **Purchase Intent Analysis**: Classify the urgency and intent of a user (e.g., Immediate, Exploratory, or Comparative).
-- **Behavioral Intent Analysis**: Identifies behavioral intent signals (Website browsing, Cart abandonment, etc.).
+- **Behavioral Insights**: Analyze user browsing patterns and behavioral signals.
-- **Advanced Intent Detection**: Detects advanced intent markers (High-value lead identification, etc.).
+- **Advanced Intent Detection**: Pinpoint high-value and sales-qualified leads.
-- **Integration with CRM and Google Sheets**: Stores and analyzes data for future reference
--
+- **Personalized Recommendations**: Offer customized product suggestions based on user preferences.
+- **CRM Integration**: Track user interactions and history for a personalized experience.
+- **Post-Call Insights**: Generate actionable summaries, analytics, and follow-up suggestions.
+- **Negotiation Coaching**: Provide negotiation strategies and objection-handling tips.
+- **Google Sheets Integration**: Automatically log analytics into Google Sheets for tracking and analysis.
+- **Real-Time Speech Recognition**: Captures user speech during sales calls and provides real-time insights.
+- **Dashboard Visualization**: Displays real-time sentiment, emotion, engagement, and other metrics during the call.
+- **Transcription & Analysis Export**: Saves call transcriptions and analysis results to an Excel file for further review.
+- **Feedback Mechanism**: Allows users to provide feedback (thumbs_up or thumbs_down) on recommendations, which improves future suggestions.

 ## Demo

 <!-- Add a GIF or video demo of your project in action -->